-Now that I have been officially single for the past 9 months (unofficially for almost the past 2 years), I’ve spent a lot of alone time.
+Now that I have been officially single since January 2011 (unofficially for since November 2009), I’ve spent a lot of alone time.
 After I became a divorcee in January 2011, I dated around for a while.
 I was searching for a connection with somebody because I had experienced it for so long with my ex-wife.
 I didn’t want to be or feel alone.
 It felt good knowing that there was a potential for me to be with someone.
 To share something together.
 But throughout all my dates, I never got to that point.
 I guess it wasn’t my time.

 Now that I have put away dating (for an undisclosed amount of time), I am re-living alonehood since the last time I was single in 1999.
 It is enthralling sometimes to feel that freedom I haven’t felt in so long.
 I’m not tied down with demands.
 I don’t have to constantly think about a significant other and how I can please her.
 Maybe that’s some of what was wrong with my marriage.
 I spent so much time making her happy that I had lost what it meant to really be happy myself.
 I gave and gave but received very little in return.
 Now that I have been freed from the obligation of being an object of happiness, I’ve felt so much freedom.
 There is nothing wrong with being part of making someone happy but when you are the entirety of their happiness; when you constantly have to come up with ways to please that person or else they make you feel guilty, something needs to change.

 Other times, my aloneness is oppressive and dreary.
 It is like a domineering atmosphere that surrounds me.
 It is hard to shake it off and put on a happy face.
 Why hide what I’m really feeling?
 I don’t give into depression like I used to but I sure hang around that edge close to dropping into a chasm of self-loathing sometimes.
 I’ve been there in that deep dark place before and I won’t go there again.
 I know it didn’t do me any good and it sure didn’t improve my deepest relationships.